| Reading time: 18 Minutes

 While US employers expect applicants to have some proficiency in English, you probably won’t have to produce certificates for other languages unless these are directly related to the job for which you’re applying.
 Having some level of proficiency in Spanish can be very helpful when applying for a job in a predominantly Hispanic community, for example.
 Review the job listing closely, as employers typically specify which languages are required for the job and at which level of proficiency.

-Listing your IT skills
+Listing Your IT Skills

 Pretty much every job in the digital age requires some level of proficiency with computers.
 Employers expect you to have a basic understanding of how to use a computer for writing business e-mails or processing digital information in one way or another.
 In this day and age, job ads won’t explicitly explain to you that you need to know how to use a mouse and keyboard.
 However, employers will still want to know which operating systems and software suites you’re familiar with.